 Three Quick Steps to Charge the Battery of Your Surface

-The Surface’s bundled charger is lightweight, smaller, and flatter than many adapters, making it easy to carry.
-In the North American version, the outlet’s prongs make nice little clicks as they fold in and out, just like the keyboards do.
+The Microsoft Surface’s bundled charger is lightweight, smaller, and flatter than many adapters, making it easy to carry.
+In the North American version, the outlet’s prongs make sturdy little clicks as they fold in and out.

-But although the charger plugs into the wall easily, politely leaving room to plug something into the adjacent outlet, the charger’s other end isn’t quite as well designed.
-Theoretically, its five little metal pins line up with the five little metal pins on your Surface’s right edge.
+The charger plugs into the wall easily, politely leaving room to plug something into the adjacent outlet.
+The charger's other end has five little metal pins that line up with the five little metal pins recessed into a gap along your Surface’s right edge.

 Follow these steps to charge your Microsoft Surface:

 Unfold the prongs from the charger’s long end, if necessary, and plug them into an outlet.

 On North American models, the prongs fold in for easy storage and out for plugging into a wall.
 Plug the charger into the wall so it doesn’t cover the second wall outlet, and you’ll leave room for plugging in other gadgets.